 - Track: Pimlico Race Course in Baltimore, Maryland

 The Preakness Stakes runs on the third Saturday of every May, two weeks after the Kentucky Derby.
-In recent years, total betting handle for the 14-race program has come to exceed $90 million a year to make this another one of the year’s biggest racing betting events.
+In recent years, total betting handle for the 14-race program has come to exceed $90 million a year to make this another one of the year’s biggest horse races.

 With hardly any time for the Kentucky Derby runners to load up and ship out to Baltimore, many trainers opt to rest their horses by sitting out the Kentucky Derby and hitting the Preakness Stakes fresh or by running the Derby and skipping the Preakness.
 This too adds to the difficulty in achieving a Triple Crown title as the winner of the Derby will be facing fresh horses in each of the next two races.